Q&A

 Facilities to be eliminated in the future

-Whereas the project entails elimination of Jingu No. 2 Stadium, golf training facilities, rubber baseball ground, batting cage facilities, and futsal courts, are there any plans to set up areas for children and the general public to engage in sports and other recreational activities?
+Whereas the project entails elimination of Jingu No. 2 Stadium, golf training facility, rubber baseball ground, batting cage facility, and futsal courts, are there any plans to set up areas for children and the general public to engage in sports and other recreational activities?

 Please access this website page for details regarding distinctive characteristics of each facility.